ErikBjare/ErikBjare.github.io/_wiki/_personal-recommendation-engine-manifesto.md

  - Which ads you get served
  - Which search results you see

 It seems as if the internet has been pretty polarising.
-If we could pop more filter bubbles we'd be less ignorant about other peoples positions on issues and would be more likely to interact online.
-This could lead to a better understanding for each others position and, as a consequence, a better debate.
+If we could pop more filter bubbles, we'd be more likely to interact online.
+Perhaps this could help us understand other people better and, as a consequence, give us a better debate.

 The information you consume controls you, for better or worse.
-Yet most people have a questionable information diet (I include myself here).
-Our bad habits are reinforced by recommendation systems (do you *want* to spend an hour scrolling Facebook?).
+I'd argue that most people have a questionable information diet (I include myself here).
+It gets worse when platforms that depend on your attention have control of what gets shown since they have an incentive to reinforce our bad habits.

 When we go on Facebook or any other social media site, we are at their algorithms mercy.
 They presumably optimize for clicks, time spent, and endless scrolling.
 That's what they want us to do, but is it what we want out of Facebook?